Tectoneg a Geoffiseg

 Our microscope can be used to image objects such as minerals and microfossils at a magnification far exceeding the capabilities of an optical microscope.

-The electron microbeam facility in the School of Earth and Ocean Sciences houses two scanning electron microscopes and an X-ray diffractometer.
+The electron microbeam facility in the Earth and Environmental Sciences houses two scanning electron microscopes and an X-ray diffractometer.
 The scanning electron microscope (SEM) is used for characterization, imaging and analysis of sub-micron features in materials.
 The X-ray diffractometer is used for identifying and characterizing minerals, either alone or in complex mixtures.

 Our facilities include a state-of-the-art Zeiss Sigma HD Field Emission Gun Analytical SEM which is used for high-resolution imaging and X-ray element mapping as well as quantitative analysis of major, minor and trace elements.
 In addition our FEI XL30 Field Emission Gun Environmental SEM is used for high-resolution imaging and semi-quantitative X-ray element analysis of samples.
 Carbon- and gold-coating facilities are available for non-conducting samples.
 The Philips PW1710 Automated Powder Diffractometer is used for identifying and characterizing minerals, either alone or in complex mixtures.